1962 Singaporean integration referendum: Campaign

 Strongly against the referendum, the Barisan Sosialis called for a boycott of the referendum, telling supporters to submit blank votes in protest of the "rigged" referendum.
 Over 144,000 blank votes were cast, over a quarter of all votes.
 That move had been anticipated by the ruling PAP government, as seen by the insertion of a clause that stated that all blank would be counted as a vote for the option that wins the most votes if there was no outright majority or that blank votes would be counted as Option A.

 The mass media campaign fielded by both sides was extremely heated, many of the leaders on both sides broadcast radio shows in several languages.

 Results

 Aftermath

 Backed by the official mandate, the Agreement relating to Malaysia between the United Kingdom of Great Britain and Northern Ireland, Federation of Malaya, North Borneo, Sarawak and Singapore was signed on 9 July 1963.

 Singapore entered into merger with Malaya on 16 September 1963, marking the birth of Malaysia.
-Singapore ceased to be a state of Malaysia on 9 August 1965 when it became an independent state.
+However, this union would be short-lived due to constant disagreements between the central government of Malaysia and the state government of Singapore.
+With the Independence of Singapore Agreement 1965, Singapore ceased to be a state of Malaysia on 9 August 1965 when it became an fully sovereign independent country.